Edward Maynard: Firearms inventions

-Maynard invented many dental methods and instruments, such as the barbed broach—a demonstration of which prompted Czar Nicholas to offer Maynard the title of Actual Dentist to His Imperial Majesty.
-However, Maynard is more famous for his firearms inventions.
+Maynard invented many dental methods and instruments, such as the barbed broach—a demonstration of which prompted Tsar Nicholas to offer Maynard the title of Actual Dentist to His Imperial Majesty.
+However, Maynard is more famous for his firearms inventions, many of which were incorporated into the Maynard carbine that bears his name.
 He achieved lucrative fame for his first patent, an 1845 priming system which cycled a small mercury fulminate charge to the nipple of a percussion cap firearm.
 His system used a magazine from which a paper roll, not unlike modern cap guns, advanced a charge over the nipple as the gun was cocked; this was intended to accelerate the gun's rate of fire as the shooter could concentrate on loading and firing the gun.
 The system was quickly adopted by several commercial gun makers, and the United States government decided to test it.

 In 1845 the Maynard system was installed on 300 converted percussion muskets and trials were considered successful.
 Maynard turned over the patent rights to his priming system to the United States Federal Government in exchange for a royalty of $1.00 per weapon: a substantial sum at the time (the cost of making an entire 1861 Springfield was $18.00.)
 In 1855 the Maynard Tape Primer System was installed on all 1855 model .58 caliber military rifles and carbines made at Federal arsenals.